RaymondChoi54/webcamMouse/deliverables/README.md

 # Note
 Everybody worked on it in a Google Doc.
-Do not use commits to determine participation.
+Please do not use commits to determine participation.